kmatjeke/Camagru/README.md

 ## Testing

-The testing was done manually.
-Meaning the app was actually used and I observed.
+The testing was non-automated.
+Meaning the app was actually used and I noted down how it behaved, and that every function worked as it was supposed to.
-These are all user expectations.
-For in depth-testing use marksheet.
+These are all user expectations tests.
+For in depth-testing I used the official marksheet.

 Testing database            ->  The camagru database is created and all of it's tables Testing webserver           ->  web-server starts with no errors. going to <localhost:8080> takes you to login page